ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 ```

 **(Calm explanation)**
-Here’s what’s happening:
+Here's what's happening:

 - `podSelector` targets pods labeled `tier=backend`.
 - Under `ingress: from:`, we allow traffic only from pods labeled `tier=frontend`.
-- Since there’s no `namespaceSelector`, this applies just within the same namespace.
+- Since there's no `namespaceSelector`, this applies just within the same namespace.
 - And finally, port 80 for TCP traffic is explicitly allowed.

-**(Voiceover)**
-Let’s apply it:
+**(Instructional tone)**
+Now let's apply this policy:

 ```bash
 kubectl apply -f backend-allow-frontend.yaml
 ```

+**(Voiceover)**
-You should see confirmation that the policy was created.
+You should see "networkpolicy/backend-allow-frontend created" in the output.

+**(Pause)**
+So what's changed now?
+We still have our **default deny** in place — blocking all ingress traffic.
+But we've now added a **specific exception** for the backend pod.

+**(Calm explanation)**
+Kubernetes evaluates Network Policies with an **OR** logic.
+If **any** policy allows the traffic, it goes through.
+So even though the default deny blocks everything, this new policy says:
+"If the source pod has the label `tier=frontend`, and it's trying to reach a pod with `tier=backend` on TCP port 80... allow it."

+**(Pause)**
+Calico immediately updates the iptables rules to permit this specific flow.
-Now only the frontend can talk to the backend on port 80 — and nothing else.
+Now the frontend *can* connect to the backend on port 80 — but nothing else can.
+No other pods, no external traffic, not even other ports on the backend — just frontend to backend, port 80, TCP.

 ---